bufn403/Bankrupcy-Predictor-Group-1/src/Data Acquisition/README.md

 - Integration with web APIs to fetch real-time data when necessary.
 - Works in tandem with `sec_10q_parser.py` to streamline the data processing workflow.

+### 3. `extractor.py`

+The `extractor.py` script automates the retrieval and storage of management discussion sections from quarterly reports (10-Q) for a large list of company tickers.
+It handles exceptions gracefully, logs skipped tickers due to failures, and includes a delay between requests to manage API usage limits.

+#### Key Features:
+- Automated retrieval of management discussions for numerous tickers.
+- Saves each management discussion in a separate text file for further analysis.
+- Gracefully handles network and parsing exceptions, logging issues for skipped tickers.

 ## Installation

 Ensure Python is installed on your machine along with the required libraries.
 You can install the necessary dependencies via pip: